nishant9083/ColorSAR/Readme.md

 ![Model 2 Result2](https://github.com/user-attachments/assets/377bdffa-ca74-44a2-b93b-7802f9c1b6e2)

-*In this model, training was conducted on the **L** channel of noisy, uncolored SAR images after applying denoising, combined with the **AB** channel of original color SAR images.
+*In this model, training was conducted on the **L** channel of noisy, uncolored SAR images after applying denoising, combined with the **AB** channel of original color SAR images as input-output pairs.
 Consequently, while the color prediction remains fairly good, the overall results do not match the original due to the noise present in the **L** channel.
 This noise has impacted the preservation of structural definition in the images, leading to less accurate representations compared to Model 1.*

 #### **Comparison Summary**
 - **Model 1** demonstrates superior color accuracy due to the use of original color data, effectively proving the robustness of the colorization model.
 - **Model 2**, while showing decent color predictions, suffers from structural fidelity issues caused by noise in the luminance channel, indicating that further refinement in denoising processes may be necessary for future iterations.

 ### **Future Work**
-- **Improving Denoising**: Enhance the denoising techniques to reduce noise in the SAR images, ensuring cleaner inputs and more accurate colorization.
+- **Improving Denoising**: Enhance the denoising techniques to reduce noise in the SAR images, ensuring cleaner inputs and more accurate colorization.\
-- **Fine-tuning the Model**: Further optimize the model architecture and hyperparameters to improve the quality and accuracy of the colorized images.
 - **Extended Evaluation**: Perform a comprehensive evaluation using additional metrics and visual inspection to ensure high-quality results.
 - **Final Predictions**: Generate the final set of colorized SAR images using the improved model.